noec764/erpnext/docs/dooks/customize-dooks/kanban-board.md

 Kanban is a Japanese manufacturing system in which the supply of components is regulated through the use of an instruction card sent along the production line.

-In Dooks Kanban board can be an alternative for the list views.
+In Dokie Kanban board can be an alternative for the list views.
 It helps you in visualizing various documents (like Task, Projects, Quotatio etc.) based on some status on a virtual board.
 Also, you can easily update card status by dragging and dropping to required status column.
 Kanban Board helps to visualize, control and optimize workflow and collaborate in real-time with the entire team.

 ###Create new Kanban Board

-To  create a Kanban board in Dooks click the Kanban dropdown on the sidebar, and select New Kanban Board.
+To  create a Kanban board in Dokie click the Kanban dropdown on the sidebar, and select New Kanban Board.

 <img class="screenshot" alt="Add New Kanban Board" src="./assets/kanban-board-1.png">